 Up Coming Local Events

-The theme for the 2020 Victorian Festival is . . .
-It’s a WANDERFUL Life!
-During the 29th annual Victorian Festival, we will continue to honor Lady Vestey as we explore her world travels and learn more about the grand adventures she took!
+The theme for the 2022 Victorian Festival is . . . !
+During the 31st annual Victorian Festival, we will continue to honor Lady Vestey as we explore her world travels and learn more about the grand adventures she took!
 More information to come as we get closer to the event.
 To stay up to date, visit Superior Chamber of Commerce on Facebook.